 When developing a comprehensive estate plan, it is important that you consider current tax laws.
-This will allow you to choose a strategy that will help minimize your tax liabilities while also achieving your estate planning goals.
+This will allow you to choose a strategy that will minimize your tax liabilities while also achieving your estate planning goals.
 One of the most important tax liabilities to consider is the potential of capital gains tax.
 Many successful estate planning strategies will minimize capital gains tax liabilities by taking advantage of what is known as a “step-up in basis.”

 What is step-up in basis?